Adrian256256/sigma-opensearch-ppl-backend/tests/README.md

 # Sigma to OpenSearch PPL Test Cases

-## Known Issues

-> ** DISCLAIMER:** TODO: Correlation tests are currently not functional.
-The backend does not yet have an implementation for correlation rules.
-I am not sure that correlation rules and reference files of theese rules (`correlation_*.txt`, `correlation_*.yml`) are correct.

 This directory contains Sigma rules and their expected OpenSearch PPL translations for testing the backend converter.

 ## Directory Structure